Fastlikelava/william-carter-portfolio/design-stories/ssn-card-request-tool.md

   We converted complex program logic into **user-centered logic**:

   I. Who are you?
+  Knowing if you filing for yourself, your child, or a third party helps us determin eligiblity to recive a replacement card.
   II.
 Why do you need a card?
+      Recently adopted, non-citzens attaing permentat resident status, and those without traditional identification require differnt documention proofs.
   III.
 Where are you located?
+  Citizens living abroad, transient individuals, and users living in pro electronic discloure states all have different workflows.
   IV.
 Do you have these documents?
   V. What applies to your situation?